-ICE trains foreign government and law enforcement officials in investigating a variety of financial crimes including bulk cash smuggling and money laundering.
+HSI-IFPCU trains foreign government and law enforcement officials in investigating a variety of financial crimes including bulk cash smuggling, the movement of illicit finance, and money laundering.
 Countries are selected based on criteria that include strategic priorities, the status of relevant financial laws, and the existence of viable enforcement and financial infrastructures.
-Instruction covers methods used to launder illicit proceeds, money service businesses, trade-based money laundering, asset forfeiture, and practical exercises demonstrating how terrorist or criminal organizations collect, store, and move illegal proceeds.
-Foreign participants include customs and border agents, financial investigators, prosecutors, judges, financial analysts, and central bank officials.
+Instruction covers methods used to launder illicit proceeds, money service businesses, trade-based money laundering, asset forfeiture, foreign corruption, and practical exercises demonstrating how terrorist and/or criminal organizations collect, store, and move illegal proceeds.
+International community participants include customs and border agents, financial investigators, prosecutors, judges, financial analysts, and central bank officials.

-The course includes between three and five days of classroom instruction given by three or four ICE instructors and one instructor from U.S. Customs and Border Protection.
-If available, local subject matter experts from ICE Attache Offices supplement the material.
-The agenda and curriculum are developed by ICE, which also coordinates the logistics and provides the instructors.
+The course includes between three and five days of classroom instruction given by two to four HSI instructors and one instructor from U.S. Customs and Border Protection (CBP).
+If available, local subject matter experts from ICE Attache Offices supplement the materials.
+The agenda and curriculum are developed by HSI-IFPCU, which also coordinates the logistics and provides the instructors.
 Funding is normally provided by the Department of State Bureau of International Narcotics and Law Enforcement Affairs and, in some cases, by the Department of Treasury Office of Technical Assistance.